click to read the legal restrictions, terms, & conditions for your use of this site.

 raised by a patient, we routinely reiterate our policy to the patient and also

 apprise the referring doctor of the conversation.

 who extend us the privilege of participating in their patient care know we value

 their confidence in our professional integrity, and they realize mutually

 beneficial referral relationships require we uphold high standards in this

 regard.
-Twenty-four years of successful referrals to Dr. Fox substantiate the
+Thirty-seven years of successful referrals to Dr. Fox with collaborative care substantiate the

 consistency of his words and actions in maintaining referral relationships.

 Should you have any concerns or questions about this